Growing Mall & Brand Culture In India

 Brands in malls are luring customers by offering various discounts and offers from time to time, and people are getting attracted to it as they can find products they need easily at their desired price.

 Also Read: Best Clothing Brands in India

 Some malls have come up which cater to only specific needs of customers.
-There are malls which sell only jewelry and related items, some malls specialize in traditional Indian wedding Dresses.
+There are malls that sell only jewelry and related items, some malls specialize in traditional Indian wedding Dresses.
 People find it very convenient and easy to shop as they can buy everything they need at a single place.

 Malls have many benefits but they are also bound with some drawbacks, like items sold in malls tend to get costlier and beyond the reach of the common man.
-You have to spend extra for branded items and people with money only throng these malls, even the parking charges are too high for the common man.
-The cluster of pubs that have opened in various malls also attracts the young crowd, who feel more free in such an atmosphere.
-Some discotheques have also set up their shops in the vicinity of the malls. for entering such disco one has to pay a lot of charges.
+You have to spend extra on branded items and people with money only throng these malls, even the parking charges are too high for the common man.
+The cluster of pubs that have opened in various malls also attracts the young crowd, who feel freer in such an atmosphere.
+Some discotheques have also set up their shops in the vicinity of the malls. for entering such a disco one has to pay a lot of charges.
 Even the food items in the food court are charged very high and not in reach of most people.
 Malls mean that traditional business families have lost their customers and it is a kind of setback for them.
 It is also against the normal Indian ethos.

 Mall culture has made a huge change in the way people shop but the old habit is very hard to die.
 People still find it more convenient to go to neighboring shops than shop in malls.
 The traditional market will always remain as they fulfill the daily need of people which malls cannot fulfill.
-Who will go to malls daily for petty things, we only tend to go to malls when we wish to buy some major item or if you are looking to spend some leisure time.
-Malls can never substitute traditional markets but they will affect the profit in business the shop-keepers used to make earlier.
-Malls will affect the traditional markets somehow and in near future malls may hold control.
+Who will go to malls daily for petty things, we only tend to go to malls when we wish to buy some major item or if we are looking to spend some leisure time?
+Malls can never substitute traditional markets but they will affect the profit in business the shopkeepers used to make earlier.
+Malls will affect the traditional markets somehow and in the near future malls may hold control.